 Whether the person has been found guilty of unlawful discrimination

 Whether the person has contravened any Approved Code of Practice

 It is, however, a matter for the council to determine the relevance of these considerations (or other matters it considers to be relevant) in deciding whether or not a person is fit and proper.

-Please view the Communities and Local Government: Licensing of Houses in Multiple Occupation webpage for further information.
+Please view the Ministry of Housing: Licensing of Houses in Multiple Occupation webpage for further information.